-We give further results for regular degree special cases of the above, and study Erd\H{o}s--Renyi random graphs in the connected regime.
+The \emph{local majority} protocol in a synchronous discrete time setting does the following: At each time step, each vertex $v$ polls all its neighbours and assumes the majority colour in the next time step.
+We study a generalisation of this, which we call the \emph{$k$-choice local majority protocol} where a vertex polls a random subset of $k$ neighbours, or the largest odd number it has if it doesn't have $k$.
+We can retrieve the local majority protocol by setting $k$ to be the maximum degree, for example.

-Consensus can be studied both with a prescriptive and a descriptive view.
-In the former, consensus is a fundamental co-ordination mechanism for distributed systems.
+This can be motivated by both a prescriptive and a descriptive view.
+In the former, as a consensus protocol, it can be seen as a distributed co-ordination mechanism for networked systems.
 In the latter, it can be seen as a natural process occurring, for example in social networks where it may represent the spread of influence.

-In this case, a local majority protocol is particularly pertinent.
-The \emph{voter model} (see, e.g., \cite{AlFi}) is one of the simplest and most widely studied consensus algorithms.
+One of the simplest and most widely studied distributed consensus algorithms is the \emph{voter model} (see, e.g., \cite[ch.~14]{AlFi}).
 In the discrete time setting, at each time step $t$, each vertex chooses a single neighbour uniformly at random (\uar) and assumes its opinion.
+Thus, it can be seen as an extreme case of the $k$-choice local majority protocol, with $k=1$.
 The number of different opinions in the system is clearly non-increasing, and consensus is reached almost surely in finite, non-bipartite, connected graphs.
 Using an elegant martingale argument, \cite{Peleg} determined the probability of consensus to a particular colour.
-Applied to our context, the probability of being absorbed in colour say, red, is $\sum_{v \in R_0}\frac{d(v)}{2m}$ where $R_0$ is the set of vertices initially red, $m=|E(G)|$ is the number of edges, and $d(v)$ is the degree of vertex $v$ (their result is more general than this, allowing for weights on edges).
+In our context this would be the sum of the degrees of vertices which started with that colour, as a fraction of the sum of degrees over all vertices.
 Thus, on regular graphs, for example, if the initial proportion of reds is a constant $\alpha$, the probability of a red consensus is $\alpha$.
 This probability is increased on non-regular graphs if the minority is ``privileged'' by sitting on high degree vertices (as in say, for example, the small proportion of high degree vertices in a graph with power-law distribution).
 This motivates an alternative where the majority is certain, or highly likely, to win.